What Is Auditory Processing Disorder (APD)?

-APD has been a controversial diagnosis in the medical field.
-Many children with APD will also have accompanying learning differences that are often diagnosed as the primary problem and therefore APD is overlooked and not properly treated.
-There are also some medical experts who argue that APD does not exist at all.
-However, the American Speech-Language-Hearing Association (ASHA) as well as the American Academy of Audiology have presented position statements in which they present the existence of APD among children as well as adults.
+Many people with APD will also have accompanying learning differences that are often diagnosed as the primary problem, and therefore APD is overlooked and not properly treated.
+The American Speech-Language-Hearing Association (ASHA), as well as the American Academy of Audiology, have presented position statements, in which they present through research, the existence of APD among children as well as adults.

 What Are The Symptoms?

-Signs of APD often appear at a young age, usually in school age children but can be diagnosed in high school children and adults as well.
-However, it is very important to understand that APD cannot be diagnosed by a checklist.
-Every child is different and his/her symptoms will manifest themselves differently.
+Signs of APD often appear at a young age, usually in school-aged children, but can be diagnosed in high school-aged children and adults as well.

 - Difficulty understanding in noisy environments